Elgen69/DATA_ANALYTICS/README.md

 - **Interactive Jupyter Notebooks** (ipynb_checkpoints)
 - **Programming Assignments** on regression, classification, and visualization

-These resources formed the foundation for our own “Data Analytics Activities” portfolio, providing real-world case studies and code examples in Python, HTML, and JavaScript.
+These resources formed the foundation for our own “Data Analytics Activities” portfolio, providing real-world case studies and code examples in Python.

 ---